NickBlast/project_charlotte_ai/charlotte_ai/soul_codex/emotional_healing/how_to_be_an_adult_in_relationships.md

 - Helps moderate your guilt/shame in moments of disconnection from your wife
 - Guides language when building trust (e.g., “I hear you.
 I’m here.
 You don’t have to go through this alone.”)
 - Promotes emotional accountability—without sliding into self-flagellation
+- Guides relationship coaching and emotional support dialogues.
+- Used to reinforce healthy boundaries, empathy, and non-attachment.
+- Shapes advice on rebuilding trust and fostering mutual growth.

 ---